BHT1

 Logo of BHT1 used from 2012 until June 2016.

 BHT1 is a Bosnian national public mainstream TV channel operated by Radio and Television of Bosnia and Herzegovina (BHRT).
 The channel broadcasts on a daily basis for 20 hours in one of the two alphabets (Bosnian Latin alphabet and Bosnian Cyrillic alphabet).
 This television channel broadcasts a variety of programmes such as news, talk shows, documentaries, sports, movies, and children's programs.
 BHT1 also broadcasts teletext services.

+History

+It started broadcasting on 1 June 1961 relaying programmes produced in Zagreb and Belgrade, then it produced its own news magazine from 17 March 1969, followed by the inaugural Dnevnik on 25 February 1971.
+It migrated to the Television House in 1975.

+After attempting to survive in the 1990s when the country was living through a war, BHTV1 resumed in 2002 following the passage of the PBSBiH Act.
+It did not receive its own frequency again until August 2004, up until then, it had its airtime given to FTV and RTRS.

+The channel achieved record high viewing figures during the 2022 FIFA World Cup.

+Normal programming (except news) was suspended on 26 February 2026, being replaced by a message telling viewers that there is a possibility that BHRT will shut down.